speedment/speedment-doc/pages/predicate.md

 ## Negating Predicates
-All predicates can be negated by calling the `negate()` method.
+All predicates (including already negated predicates) can be negated by calling the `negate()` method.
 Negation means that the result of the Predicate will be inverted (i.e. `true` becomes `false` and `false` becomes `true`).
 Here is a list of predicates and their corresponding negation:

 ### Reference Predicates